StackMCP

 When to Implement

 Today (zero risk): Add declarative toolname and tooldescription attributes to your existing product search, add-to-cart, and checkout forms.
-These attributes are ignored by current browsers.
-Your site behaves exactly as before.
-When WebMCP ships in stable Chrome, your forms are already discoverable by AI agents.
-This is pure progressive enhancement.
+These are ignored by current browsers.

-When Chrome stable ships: Build out imperative tools with navigator.modelContext for complex operations like inventory checks, coupon application, and order tracking.
+When Chrome stable ships: Build out imperative tools for inventory checks, coupons, and order tracking.
 Test with real AI agents.
-Iterate on your tool descriptions and schemas based on how agents actually use them.

 Ongoing: Monitor which tools agents call most frequently.
-Optimize those tool responses for speed and completeness.
-Add new tools as you identify gaps in the agent shopping experience.
+Optimize those tool responses.

 Connection to MCP Stacks

 You use MCP servers in your code editor to build the store.
-A Supabase MCP server gives your AI coding assistant access to your product database and order tables.
-A Stripe MCP server lets it set up payment processing, manage subscriptions, and debug webhook events.
-These are developer-facing tools that speed up development.
+A Supabase MCP server gives your AI coding assistant access to your product database.
+A Stripe MCP server lets it set up payment processing and debug webhooks.
+For how-to details on these specific servers, see our guides on using Supabase MCP and using Stripe MCP.

-The stores that get both sides right -- efficient development with MCP, clean agent interfaces with WebMCP -- will have a structural advantage as AI-driven commerce grows.
-The tools to start on both fronts are available today.
+The stores that get both sides right will have a structural advantage as AI-driven commerce grows.

 Related Stacks